Wondering what it takes to make a movie? A lot!

 The director of photography does the hard work of actually filming as we shoot.
 The DP works with the director to make decisions about shots and styles and adds their own artistic flair to the project.
 If you want to be right behind the camera, come shoot for us!

 The sound mixer is in charge of everything you’ll hear in the movie.
-He or she operates the sound recording apparatus (our Zoom H4n Pro) and monitors the levels on set.
+They operate the sound recording apparatus (our Zoom H4n Pro) and monitors the levels on set.
 Join us and wear big headphones!

 The boom operator is the sound mixer’s other half.
-S/he holds the boom microphone (our Sennheiser ME66/K6), positioning it as close to the actors as possible without being in frame.
+They hold the boom microphone (our Sennheiser ME66/K6), positioning it as close to the actors as possible without being in frame.
 If you think you’re up to the challenge, this is an essential job on set.

 The properties master collects, organizes, and controls every element the actors interact with that isn’t a costume or set piece.
 If they pick it up, the props master found it.
 Do you know where to find a lot of random items?
 We need you!